 What else should I do before calling or emailing?

-After you’ve read and checked the areas above, one of our staff attorneys can better assist you on a call or email when you provide the following information.
+After you’ve read and checked the areas above, one of our staff attorneys can better assist you on an email when you provide the following information.

 - Your license number (if you’re a TREC license holder)